vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 <bloquote>

 Describe the Web API briefly and comment which is the main functionality that it exposes to clients.
+Focus in the Web API not in the application which is using this API.
+Take into account that in the end, a WEB API is an encapsualted functionality as well as the interface to access that functionality.
+This section CANNOT include a description of an application or client that uses the API.

+Justify also why you want to implement this API.
+Comment why a developer would like to integrate this API into their application.
+Try to "sell" the API to your potential customers.

 A really short version of an overview for the RESTful Web API could be:

 <em>“The discussion forum Web API offers different functionalities to structure non-real-time conversations among the people of a group about topics they are interested in certain topic.
 Messages are grouped in Threads, that at the same time are grouped in Topics.
 The messages are accessible to anyone, but posts can only be created by providing credentials of a registered user [...]
 Clients using this service may implement applications similar to [...]“</em>

-Justify also why you want to implement this API.

-The general description IS NOT just a description of the functionality.
+Remember: The general description IS NOT just a description of the functionality.
 Try to market your API to potential customers.

 </bloquote>